Updated June 14, 2021

 But many requirements for the academic and clinical preparation are not as specific nor are the requirements for clinical preparation as rigorous as those for a dietitian.

-Additionally, most employers do not recognize this certification and require the RD credential.
+Additionally, most employers do not recognize this certification and require the registered dietitian credential.

 It’s still important, however, to remember that the title “nutritionist” is not regulated in a handful of states.
 This means anyone can call themselves a nutritionist, even if they have no academic background in nutrition.